Improving the compromise between accuracy, interpretability and personalization of rule-based machine learning in medical problems: METHODS

 \subsection{Selection of a set of the best decision rules}

 In this study, the decision rules extracted from the individual trees of the RF are combined into a single set of rules.
 Then, we start by removing duplicated rules.
-Further, a sub-set of M decision rules is obtained using a logistic regression with L1-regularization (LASSO), similar as performed in \cite{Friedman2008}, as the LASSO is a simple and intelligible heuristic method to select the rules.
-More specifically, the M selected rules are the ones that present the M highest regression coefficient values.
-The M value can be defined by the user.
-In our approach, for a better generalization ability, the decision rules are selected through a 3-fold cross-validation LASSO.
+Further, a subset of M decision rules is obtained using a logistic regression model with L1-regularization (LASSO), similar as performed in \cite{Friedman2008}, as LASSO is a simple and intelligible heuristic selection method.

-In this LASSO step, the input is a NxP matrix, where N is the number of samples and P the number of decision rules extracted from the RF, and the output is the Nx1 outcome vector.
+In this LASSO step, the input is a NxP matrix, where N is the number of samples and P is the number of decision rules extracted from the RF, and the output is the Nx1 outcome vector (observed outputs).
 The NxP matrix is binary, with a value of 1 if the rule condition (IF-part) of the rule $p$ is verified to the patient $n$, and a value of 0 otherwise.
 Let us consider the rules of the DT of Fig. \ref{fig:tree}.
 If a given sample has the values $x1=0.3$ and $x2=true$, only the IF-part of rule 3 is verified.
 Thus, the input vector for such patient and rules will be $condition\_verified([r1\text{ }r2\textbf{ }r3])$ = [0 0 1].
-This procedure is applied to the N patients and for the P rules, creating the NxP matrix used in the LASSO rules selection.
+This procedure is applied to the N patients, taking into account the P rules, creating then the NxP matrix.

+Therefore, the LASSO is applied as a rules selection procedure, shrinking towards 0 the coefficients of the rules that are least relevant to the output prediction as well as the ones of correlated rules.
+In our approach, we then obtain a subset of M (relevant and uncorrelated) rules by selecting the ones that present the M highest LASSO regression coefficient values.
+The M value can be defined by the user.
+For a better generalization ability, a 3-fold cross-validation LASSO is applied for that task.